Grzegorz Musiatowicz: Biography

 Musiatowicz then made a "jump" in his life, forcefully entering the apartment of a businessman in Zabrze.
-He beat and tortured the man, until the victim told him where he had hidden 90,000 złoty (ca. 18,000 £ or 23,500 US$).
+He beat and tortured the man until the victim told him where he had hidden 90,000 złoty (ca. 18,000 £ or 23,500 US$).
 However, for an unknown reason, the businessman did not report the attack and Musiatowicz got away with it.
 The criminal was later detained by police and sentenced to 3 years imprisonment for robbing the grocery shop, after leaving prison only eight months earlier.
 His parents abandoned him, considering him a bandit, thief and psychopath.
 He had nowhere to go, and joined a group of homeless scrap collectors who camped in a forest at Jaskółcza Street in Zabrze.
 The men living there drank anything that contained alcohol.
 One day, one of them - Daniel, got drunk and went towards the campfire, losing his toes as a result.
 Eryk O. and Mirosław N., who were also homeless, did not help Daniel out.
 Musiatowicz told Daniel "they must be cleaned up".
 In February 2014, Musiatowicz killed Mirosław N. with an axe, and with Daniel's help, buried the body.
 Eryk O. initially avoided his demise because he was arrested, only to be released two months later.
 Immediately after, he was killed by Musiatowicz, and again, with Daniel's help, the body was buried near the previous one.
 Two days later, the police started searching the area, because they had received information about bodies being buried in the area.
 Musiatowicz was arrested, and psychiatric tests showed he was sane.
 He had no remorse for his actions.
 In 2015, he was sentenced to life imprisonment for the two murders.
 He will be able to apply for early release after forty years, in 2055.
 Daniel, for complicity in the killings, was sentenced to 15 years imprisonment.
-Musiatowicz is still considered dangerous, even while in prison:
+Musiatowicz is still considered dangerous, even while in prison: "I do not know if I kill anyone in ten or fifteen years.
+I don't know what will happen in so many years."